Governance

 Learning and engagement

-Compliance is the responsibility of every Bridgestone Group’s employee.
+Compliance is the responsibility of every Bridgestone Group employee.
 The Group is focusing on effective and risk-based education and employee engagement relating to ethics and compliance.
 These efforts start at the top, with business leaders regularly speaking about the importance of ethics and compliance and playing active roles in the Group’s compliance training and awareness programs.

 Tailored publicity related to the Group’s ethics and compliance program is organized on a regional or local level, with the support of common global tools.
 The Group is increasingly enhancing the communication efforts to incorporate digital messages and resources.

-In addition to leadership messaging, regional and local efforts in 2022 included diverse events and programs.
+In addition to leadership messaging, regional and local efforts in 2023 included diverse events and programs.
 Specific examples are provided below.

-• For the third year in a row, the Group conducted a survey in Japan of more than 10,000 employees to measure overall knowledge and secure feedback on the ethics and compliance program, the Code of Conduct, the Global Anti-Bribery Policy and the different resources available for sharing concerns.
+• For the fourth year in a row, the Group conducted a survey in Japan of more than 10,000 employees to measure overall knowledge and secure feedback on the ethics and compliance program, the Code of Conduct, the Global Anti-Bribery Policy and the different resources available for sharing concerns.

-• Integrity Day in Singapore
+• Integrity Day Poster in Singapore (BSAPIC)

-Incentive for Integrity Day in Singapore
+Integrity Day Poster in Singapore (BSAPIC)

 The Group’s compliance team continues to pursue innovative and interactive methods of sharing information that will enable all employees to conduct business in an ethical and legally compliant manner.